Content

 Insulin.
 Many women with PCOS have insulin resistance, meaning their cells don’t respond effectively to insulin.
 This leads to high insulin levels in the blood, which can stimulate the ovaries to produce more androgens and exacerbate hormonal imbalances.

 Progesterone.
-Women with PCOS often have low levels of progesterone, as irregular ovulation leads to fewer menstrual cycles where progesterone is produced after ovulation.
+Women with PCOS often have low levels of progesterone, as irregular ovulation leads to fewer menstrual cycles in which progesterone is produced after ovulation.

 The word “polycystic” in polycystic ovary syndrome refers to the development of multiple cysts on a woman’s ovaries.
 They’re a result of follicles in the ovaries that fail to release eggs regularly because of hormone imbalances.